 The Common Program of the People's Republic of China 1949-1954

-The establishment of a formal governmental system by the Chinese Communist Party (CCP) took significantly more time than anticipated by both internal and external observers.
+The establishment of a formal governmental system by the CCP took significantly more time than anticipated by both internal and external observers.
 Following their decisive victory in the HuaiHai campaign, many had expected the Communists to swiftly organize a national government.
 However, Mao Zedong and the Politburo chose to wait until the autumn of 1949, driven by a combination of ideological and practical considerations.

 From an ideological standpoint, the Communist leaders aimed to align the structures of the new state with Marxist theory and draw lessons from the Soviet experience.
 This necessitated careful deliberation and time to refine their approach.
 Additionally, they sought personal assurances from Stalin, the leader of the Soviet Union, regarding the correctness of their ideological direction.